Program in Linguistics

 1. Satisfactory completion of LIN 201/ENG 213, Introduction to Language and Linguistics.

 2. Satisfactory completion of four additional courses from the list of linguistics courses and related courses available on the Program in Linguistics website.
-These four courses must include at least three courses bearing the LIN designation.
+These four courses must include at least three courses bearing the LIN designation, or cross-listed with LIN.
 The program director may approve additional courses on an individual basis.

 3. Senior independent work.
 Ideally some aspect of linguistics will be incorporated into the senior thesis.
 Other arrangements can be made if this is not practical.

 A student who fulfills the requirements of the program with satisfactory standing receives a certificate of proficiency in linguistics upon graduation.

 Other Linguistics and Related Courses.
 Linguistics related courses in other departments and programs may be counted toward certificate completion with the approval of the program director.

-LIN 201 Introduction to Language and Linguistics (also ENG 241) Fall, Spring EC
+LIN 201 Introduction to Language and Linguistics (also ENG 241/CGS 205) Fall, Spring EC